3. Compensation

 3.4 Payroll Deductions

-State and federal income taxes are deducted from employees’ earnings each month based on the information on the W-4 form.
-An employee may change deductions at any time by submitting a revised W-4 to the Human Resources Office.
-The new deduction generally begins the first possible pay day after the form is received.
+An employee may change their tax withholding at any time by submitting a revised W-4 to the Payroll team in the Office of People and Culture.
+The new deduction generally begins the first pay day after the form is submitted by the payroll deadline.

 The university is required to comply with court-ordered garnishments, which specify a dollar amount or percentage of an employee’s pay to be withheld.
+To start, change, or stop a garnishment, the university must receive notice directly from the agency.
 The employee is notified when a garnishment order is received.
 Generally, the garnishment is applied beginning with the pay day following its receipt.
 The university attempts to protect the employee’s confidentiality regarding garnishments.